lz2hpc/iot-home/README.md

 # iot-home

-A Set of Arduino projects.
+A Set of Arduino sketches that enables home sensor automation.